Kundakunda: Thought and influences

-it is virtually impossible to expect a homogenous ‘philosophy of Kundakunda’, inasmuch as various historical strands incorporated into the three core works reflect quite diffrent, often incompatible philosophical ideas.
+it is virtually impossible to expect a homogenous 'philosophy of Kundakunda', inasmuch as various historical strands incorporated into the three core works reflect quite different, often incompatible philosophical ideas.
 There is nothing resembling a unifid philosophical system represented in Kundakunda’s works, which as such cannot be treated as original and premier formulations of certain ideas.
 On the contrary, they are mostly compilatory and secondary in character, and only some of these ideas gained prominence since mediaeval times.
 Mostly, we fid both standard and non-standard depictions of Jaina ontology and epistemology, with no attempt to reconcile such divergencies.